sarahjstrong/BATTLEBOUND-ODYSSEY/README.md

 unable to fit into either society, choose lives of solitary wandering or join with other misfits and outcasts in the adventuring life.

-**Halfling:** The comforts of home are the goals of most halflings’ lives: a place to settle in peace and quiet, far from marauding monsters and clashing armies; a blazing fire and a generous meal; fine drink and fine conversation.
+**Halfling (full health 50 | larger partial heal):** The comforts of home are the goals of most halflings’ lives: a place to settle in peace and quiet, far from marauding monsters and clashing armies; a blazing fire and a generous meal; fine drink and fine conversation.
 Though some halflings live out their days in remote agricultural communities, others form nomadic bands that